-When in person volunteer operations resume, what additional precautions will be taken in light of Covid-19 to ensure the safety of staff, volunteers and community members?
+What precautions are being taken in light of Covid-19 to ensure the safety of staff, volunteers and community members?

-- Operating all in-country programs at 50% capacity and observing these capacity limits for all transportation and lodging.
+- Operating all in-country programs at reduced capacity and observing these capacity limits for all transportation and lodging.

-- Periodic COVID testing and health screening of all staff.
+- COVID testing and health screening of all staff prior to the program.

-- Imposing mandatory mask/face covering requirements for all brigade participants, staff and community members.
+- Imposing mandatory mask/face covering requirements for all participants, staff and community members.